 Music, Movement, Songs and Rhymes are really important and valued at Pembury House.
 Every week, Sinan, our music-specialist teacher, gives all children opportunities to explore their musical self.
 We sing songs, say rhymes, and explore instruments, such as the ukulele, xylophone, violin and hand percussion.

 Phonics through Music:

 Sinan supports the children to use sound and body movements imaginatively to represent characters and narratives through music and songs.
 Children explore their own body movements in relation to the sounds they hear and use their voices as instruments.
 This extends children’s progress in all the seven areas of their learning and supports Early Phonics, using the Letters and Sounds document.
 Each week we have a 'Song of the Week' and 'Rhyme of the Week.'
 Ask your children to tell you about them!

-- Pembury is excited to be providing ‘Musical Marshes’, a music project to develop children’s cultural capital and diminish attainment difference.
+- Pembury is excited to be providing ‘Musical Staircase’, a music project to develop children’s cultural capital and diminish attainment difference.

 - This is an inclusive project, teaching children in small groups or individually

 - The children learn to sing and sign the notes of a musical scale using the Kodaly Method (Do,Re,Mi).
 This develops their sense of pitch and dynamics.
 Using 8 physical divisions (from lying to standing tall) a musical staircase effect is created.